Advancing Brainwave Modeling with a Codebook-Based Foundation Model: Background

 \section{Background}

 LaBraM \citet{LaBraM} is a recently introduced unified EEG foundation model.
 Inspired by VQ-GAN \citet{esser2020taming}, LaBraM's tokenizer is built on the vector-quantized neural spectrum prediction, trained to predict the Fourier spectrum of EEG signals.
 The encoding part is based on the neural transformer which receives patches of segmented EEG channels as input.
-Temporal convolution layers extract temporal features that are then combined with temporal and spatial embeddings and passed through a series of transformer layers \citet{vaswani2023attentionneed}, with the incorporated modification as described in \citet{dehghani23a}:
+Temporal convolution layers extract temporal features that are then combined with temporal and spatial embeddings and passed through a series of transformer layers \citet{vaswani2023attentionneed}, with the incorporated modification as described in \citet{dehghani23a}.

-where $d_{head}$ is the dimension of one head in multi-head attention, Q denotes the query, V denotes the value, K denotes the key and LN denotes Layer Norm \cite{ba2016layernormalization}.
 The resulting patch representations are quantized into the neural codebook $\mathcal{V}$.
 These tokens are then passed into the decoding part (a shallow network) for reconstruction.
 The target objective is the reconstruction of the Fourier amplitude ($A$) and phase ($\phi$) of the EEG patches by minimizing the total loss:

 where $\hat{A}$ and $\hat{\phi}$ are the reconstructed amplitude and phase (direct amplitude $\mathcal{L}_A$ and direct phase $\mathcal{L}_\phi$ loss functions respectively) and $L_Q$ is the quantization loss as described in \citet{esser2020taming}.
 While we agree with LaBraM’s core idea of encoding diverse neural activities into discrete neural tokens within a codebook $\mathcal{V}$ and using this codebook to train a large LBM, we identify several mathematical flaws in the codebook’s training process that we aim to address in this work.